Gloaminglow/Combatomaton-Schemas/README.md

     Traits
     Wapons
 ```
+If you have any questions or you need help with anything we're happy to help on the discord at https://discord.gg/tzbJNCJenk.

 ## Maps
 Details for creating custom maps are in map-format.md.
 You can also look at the in-game maps in `Data/Base/Maps` in the game folder for examples.